Skip to main content

 Anyway, our brief introduction to historic Arbury as opposed to 'Arbury Ward' and 'King's Hedges Ward' complete, here's a link to our Exploring The REAL King's Hedges article, which gives a much fuller explanation - just click here.

-Things called 'Arbury' in Cambridge and its environs over the years - the majority in the old Arbury Meadows, north of Arbury Road.
+Things called 'Arbury' in Cambridge and its environs over the years.
 The Arbury Adventure Playground, North Arbury Chapel, Arbury Town Park and Arbury Carnival were all achievements initiated by local residents.
+There are Arbury offshoots in New Chesterton too - in the Milton and Chesterton Roads.
 Spot King's Hedges on the map!

 The Kingsway Flats on South Arbury were in the news in April, 1971, in an insightful article written by journalist Ruth Sealey.
 The flats had gained a social club, organised by residents, and Miss Sealey wrote about its origins and the various (sometimes knock-on) benefits it produced: